Extensions of the universal theta divisor: Pullbacks of the theta divisor to

 \subsection{The class of Hain}

 Hain studied a problem similar to the problem of computing $s_{\vec{d}}^{*}(\ThDivCl(\phi))$.
-In \cite{hain13} he computed the pullback to $\Mb_{g,n}$ of a theta divisor $\theta_{\alpha}$ on a stack $\J_{g}$ that he calls the universal Jacobian.
-The stack $\J_{g}$ is not the universal Jacobian studied in this paper (which, on smooth marked curves, is the moduli stack of degree $g-1$ line bundles), but rather it is the moduli stack of multidegree $0$ line bundles on unmarked stable curves.
-However, the construction of the theta divisor involves a certain choice of a degree $g-1$ line bundle $\alpha$, a theta characteristic, on a certain cover of $\Mm{g}{n}$, and translation by $\alpha$ identifes the moduli space of degree $0$ line bundles with the moduli space of degree $g-1$ line bundles.
+He constructed a theta divisor on the moduli space of multidegree $0$ line bundles on compact type curves.
+His result is different from the results of this paper in two ways.
+First, his construction is different.
+Hain's construction involves a choice of theta characteristic, uses the formalism of theta functions, and produces a $\mathbb{Q}$-divisor class on a moduli space of degree $0$ line bundles (rather than a moduli space of degree $g-1$ line bundles) \cite[Section~11.2, page~561]{hain13}.
+Second, the pullback of the resulting divisor class differs from the pullbacks of the $\theta(\phi)$'s constructed in this paper.
+Indeed, in \cite[Theorem~11.7]{hain13}, Hain computed the pullback of $\theta_{\alpha}$ by $s_{\vec{d}}$ as:

-Hain's theta divisor is also different from the theta divisors studied in this paper and this difference is more significant.
-The theta divisors studied in this paper are constructed using the description of $\Jb_{g,n}(\phi)$ as a moduli space of sheaves, i.e.~by forming the determinant of the cohomology of a tautological sheaf.
-By contrast, Hain's theta divisor is constructed using the description of $\J_{g}$ as family of abelian varieties, i.e.~by using the formalism of theta functions \cite[Section~11.2, page~561]{hain13}.
-(Alternatively, in the proof of \cite[Theorem~11.7]{hain13}, Hain proves that $\theta_{\alpha}$ can be described using Hodge theory, as the divisor class $\lambda/2+\widehat{\phi}_{H}$.)
-Not only is Hain's theta divisor constructed in a different manner, but as we now explain, $[\overline{D}_{\vec{d}}(\text{Ha})]$ is not equal to any $[\overline{D}_{\vec{d}}(\phi)]$ because the second divisor class is integral but the first is not.